jekoehler/Covid-19/README.md

 # Covid-19

-This library provide data about the location, the number of confirmed COVID-19 cases, deaths and recoveries and the mobility of the population for all affected countries.
-The data is received from Johns Hopkins University [1] and Oxford University [2].
+This library provide data about the location, the number of confirmed COVID-19 cases, deaths and recoveries and mobility of population for all affected countries.
+The data is received from two sources, Johns Hopkins University [1] and Oxford University [2].

+## Mobility

+Mobility index (coming soon)

 ## Usage